Emails: Trump Jr. embraced help said to be from Kremlin - ABC 36 News

 The Trump Organization has confirmed the authenticity of Trump Jr. posts on Twitter releasing the email chain.

-Associated Press writers Nekesa Mumbi Moody in New York, Julie Bykowicz and Michael Biesecker in Washington, and Nataliya Vasilyeva in Moscow contributed to this report.
+Associated Press writers Nekesa Mumbi Moody in New York, Julie Bykowicz, Mary Clare Jalonick and Michael Biesecker in Washington, and Nataliya Vasilyeva in Moscow contributed to this report.